adamwhite477/Spotify-Data-Science-Project/README.md

 **ModelCreation:** Contains the Jupyter Notebook of how the model is created

-**Images:** All images that are found on the Streamlit app are inside of here
+**Pictures:** All images that are found on the Streamlit app are inside of here

 # Notes on Files: